FarrandTom/wml-tf-mnist-classifier/README.md

 ## Step 1.
 Create a Watson Studio instance
 Visit the [IBM Cloud](https://cloud.ibm.com), and login or sign up.
 The account you create will be able to access a selection of free services- dubbed "Lite plans".

+**Note:** You'll be asked what region you'd like to create your Watson Machine Learning Service Instance in.
+While any region is suitable for this code lab, I'd recommend the US South region.

 Next, click the Catalog tab and search "Watson Studio".

 ![alt text](https://github.com/FarrandTom/wml-tf-mnist-classifier/blob/master/readme-images/1_watson_studio_search.png "Watson studio")